woocommerce/qit-documentation/docs/test-execution/useful-commands.md

 - [Running Tests](../using-qit/running-tests-cli.md): Learn more about executing tests via CLI or dashboard.
 - [Notifications and Results](../using-qit/notifications-results.md): Set up alerts and view logs for continuous feedback.
 - [Configuration Files](../environment/creating-config-files.md): Integrate useful commands with custom environment configurations for a smooth testing pipeline.

-By mastering these useful commands, you streamline your test execution process, ensuring you can quickly find, review, and troubleshoot test results without sifting through complex outputs.